-Whisper Boy
+Whisper Boy Sings!

-The Boy who lost and found his Voice.
+The Boy who Lost and Found His Voice

-By Claire Everton
+By Claire Everton.

 Peter loves to sing but one day he loses his voice and a chance to sing in his school concert.
 That night Peter falls into a deep slumber and finds himself in a mystical world of talking animals, birds, and fairies.
 He is named Whisper Boy by the forest creatures who travel with him deep into the forest in search of his voice.
+Woven into the magical journey are eight key singing exercises that readers can try as they read Peter’s story.

 Educational & Entertaining!